Dallas Dog Sports offers agility training classes from the Beginner

 INTERMEDIATE AGILITY CLASS:

-The Intermediate Agility Class is for dogs that are competition-ready and
+The Intermediate Agility Class is for dogs that have some competition experience, having attained their NOVICE STANDARD title.

-focus at the Intermediate Agility Class level is to improve and add to our
+The focus of the Intermediate Agility Class level is to improve and add to your handling repertoire, further our

 To graduate from the